Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 • Varied experiences from calm to challenging

-No exploration of Croatia's rivers is complete without a visit to Rastoke, a picturesque village often referred to as the "Small Lakes of Plitvice."
+No exploration of Croatia's rivers is complete without a visit to Rastoke, a small village often described as the "Small Lakes of Plitvice".
 Located where the Slunjčica River meets the Korana, Rastoke is a living museum of watermills, cascading waterfalls, and traditional wooden houses.

-This enchanting village feels like stepping back in time, with its network of streams and waterfalls weaving through the settlement.
-Wander through the village's cobblestone streets, visit the historic watermills, and enjoy a meal at a local restaurant overlooking the waterfalls.
+The village feels like stepping back in time, with its network of streams and waterfalls weaving through the settlement.
+Wander through the cobblestone streets, visit the historic watermills, and enjoy a meal at a local restaurant overlooking the waterfalls.

-For those who love photography, Rastoke is a dream come true, with endless opportunities to capture its idyllic charm.
+For those who enjoy photography, Rastoke offers endless opportunities to capture its idyllic surroundings.

 What to Experience